| |

 • Why can’t I have mad magic skills like Samantha in Bewitched and twinkle my kitchen clean?

 The solution was obvious.
 I needed a fix.
-But what?
+But how?

 Keep Kitchen Decluttering Simple